Goodell on reaction: 'I'm proud of our league'

-NFL commissioner Roger Goodell took pride in how the NFL responded to President Donald Trump's "divisive" comments about protests during the national anthem.
+NFL commissioner Roger Goodell says he took pride in how the NFL responded to President Donald Trump's "divisive" comments about protests during the national anthem.

 In a show of unity, NFL players across the league knelt, locked arms, raised their fists and even refused to come out of the locker room during the national anthem Sunday.
 They were joined by coaches and even owners.